-We have released a summary of indicative prices that might be charged from 1 November 2025.
+We have released a summary of indicative prices based on what providers said they may charge when Support at Home was due to commence from 1 July 2025.
+This pricing information was collected through a survey of HCP providers in February 2025.
 This lets you see how your prices compare with the rest of the market.